benjaminhottell/java-patterns/cloneable/README.md

 The `Cloneable` interface allows you to signal that your class supports the `clone` method.

 All objects have a `clone` method, though not all objects provide a supporting implementation for it.
-The default implementation is to throw `CloneNotSupportedException`.
+The default implementation is protected, so you cannot call it.
+(Or, if it isn't protected, it will most likely throw `CloneNotSupportedException`)

-By default, your class will throw `CloneNotSupportedException`.
-Implementing `Cloneable`.
+Implementing `Cloneable` signals that your class...

+1. Implements a `clone()` method
+2. Made the `clone()` method `public`
+3. Does not throw `CloneNotSupportedException` when the `clone()` method is called

+Technically, you don't need to implement `Cloneable` if you've met the above criteria.
+And, you can implement the `Cloneable` interface without satisfying the above criteria.
+The interface is intended more like a marker or a 'promise' that you've satisfied the above criteria.

 ## Deep copy vs shallow copy